facebookresearch/HVVR/README.md

 Enabling wide field of view: (not tested in combination with other config options, yet)
 1. Set ENABLE_HACKY_WIDE_FOV to 1
 2. Set HACKY_WIDE_FOV_W and HACKY_WIDE_FOV_H to desired horizontal and vertical fields of view (in degrees)

-Converting an FBX scene to .BIN to improve startup time:
-1. Set MODEL_IMPORT_ENABLE_FBX to 1
-2. Set MODEL_CONVERT to 1
-3. Set the values for "scenePath" and "savePath"
-4. Run modelviewer
-5. Change MODEL_CONVERT back to 0
-6. Update the enum SimpleviewerScene to add your scene to the list, and add camera and scenePath settings to gOnInit()

 Benchmarking vs other raytracers:
 1. Set DISABLE_MOVEMENT to 1 to ensure consistent output